mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 You may experience some side effects during and after your infusion.
 The common side effects are nausea, vomiting, a tickle in your throat, or a cough.
 Other side effects that can occur include low blood pressure, chills, and fever.

 It's important that you communicate with your healthcare team and with your caregiver during your transplant.
 Let your healthcare team know how you're feeling and tell them if you experience any side effects.
-If you do experience side effects then your healthcare team will treat your symptoms.
+If you do experience side effects, your healthcare team will treat your symptoms.

-During and after your transplant you may notice a strong, garlic-like taste in your mouth.
+During and after your transplant, you may notice a strong, garlic-like taste in your mouth.
 Your urine, sweat, and skin may also have a garlic-like smell.
 You may not notice the smell but those around you will.
 This smell is caused by the preservative used to store your stem cells and will gradually go away over 1 to 2 days.
 The Nutrition Department will give you lemons to cut up and use as safe, natural air-fresheners.

 Your urine may appear bloody for 24 hours after your stem cells are infused into your body.
 This is your body's way of getting rid of the byproducts of the stem cells that are not needed.

-After your stem cells are infused through your catheter you will remain in your hospital room for 4 to 6 hours for observation.
+After your stem cells are infused through your catheter, you will remain in your hospital room for 4 to 6 hours for observation.
 After that, you will be allowed to return home to your hotel or apartment to rest.

 ## Phase 3 - After Your Transplant
 Now that you've had your transplant, you enter a period of watching and waiting for your stem cells to begin producing new blood, a process called engraftment.